rogerhub/macbok/README.md

 You probably want to set up an OS X virtual machine, rather than run it live.

-1. Install Xcode from the Mac App Store.
+1. Install Xcode command line tools with `xcode-select --install` (Or install the full Xcode app from the Mac App Store)
 2. Download macbok, and run `python2.7 default.py`
 3. If it doesn't work, run it a few more times.

 ## Philosophy

 This project was born out of frustration with Boxen's complexity, slow performance, and constant bugs.
-I personally don't need most of the features that Boxen offers, but I don't want to back to the stone ages of setting up computer manually again.
+I personally don't need most of the features that Boxen offers.
+But on the other hand, I can't go back to the stone ages of setting up computer manually.

 Each module in this project does a single task.
 Modules can be composed into more complex ideas.
 The modules do not support every possible use case.
 They won't fix version numbers.
 They won't let